Step 9 of Alcoholics Anonymous: Make Amends

 Making amends must involve sincere efforts to apologize.
 The notion of being sincere involves adopting the right attitude before making an approach.
 One may need to forgive oneself, as well as forgive people for actions done in retaliation.
 Step 9 should be pursued according to a plan that does not assign blame and allows the person who has been harmed the freedom to respond, even if the response is angry or unforgiving.

-How to Make Amends in the 9th Step of AA
+How to Complete Step 9 of AA

-The third category should include the people who should not be contacted until a full and certain recovery has been achieved.
+- The third category should include the people who should not be contacted until a full and certain recovery has been achieved.
 This might include a child who could be disappointed if a recovery process results in a relapse.
-Last, the fourth category should separate out anyone to whom it is impossible to make amends, such as a person who has since passed away.
-The guiding principal of this step is to make full amends at the earliest opportunity, as long as such action is feasible, proper, and will not cause additional harm.

 Finding Help for Alcohol Addiction